gtalug/2016-10-11-gtalug-agm/presentation.md

 ^ You have to be at least eighteen years old.
 You have to be a member of GTALUG organisation or become one within ten days of getting elected.
 No undischarged bankrupt shall become a board member.
 The ability to regularly attend GTALUG board meetings.
-They currently happen on the forth Monday of the month at HackLab.TO (located at Queen Street West and Dufferin Street).
+They currently happen on the fourth Monday of the month at HackLab.TO (located at Queen Street West and Dufferin Street).

 ---